trentw/script-to-speech/README.md

    - Applying the `--cache-overrides` option described below

-   7. **Replace Silent Clips / "Re-Audition" Specific Clips** Specific lines of dialog can be generated with `sts-generate-standalone-speech`.
+   7. **Replace Silent Clips / "Re-Audition" Specific Clips** Specific lines of dialogue can be generated with `sts-generate-standalone-speech`.
 Multiple lines can be supplied at once.
 The `-v` flag will determine how many "take" wil be generated for each line.
 These files will be output to the `standalone_speech` directory

    ```bash
    # Generate replacement audio